Remote by Default 2 project resources

 The Remote by Default 2 project has created a number of additional resources and outputs which complement the published academic outputs from this study.

-Resources for practices
+Training resources for GP practices

 At-a-glance summaries of some key findings: